 - We want to apply monetary donations towards the greatest impact, most effective use, and in a short time frame by not incurring shipping costs or spending time sorting and packaging supplies.

-- We purchase supplies (based on requests from receiving towns) directly from wholesale outlets and packaged according to federal shipping regulations.
+- We purchase supplies (based on requests from receiving towns) directly from wholesale outlets in Puerto Rico.

 FAQ 5: How were the items sent to Puerto Rico for the first two flights?